Strength Training for Soccer – Introduction

 - Hold dumbbells in your hands or a kettlebell in front of your chest.

-- Take a step to the side and place your foot on the floor, bend both knees and descend until your thighs are roughly parallel to the floor.
+- Step to the side, place your foot on the floor, bend both knees and descend until your thighs are roughly parallel.

 - Push off your outer leg and return to your platform.